WinnieMadikizella/Bus-Transportation-Analysis/README.md

 # Bus Transportation Analysis Dashboard
-An interactive Excel dashboard analyzing bus transportation trends, usage, and performance to support operational decision-making.
+An automated, interactive Excel dashboard analyzing bus transportation trends, usage, and performance to support operational decision-making.
+Built using Excel with Power Query and PivotTables, this solution is designed to allow you to simply refresh the data as new information becomes available, instantly updating all visuals, KPIs, and insights.
-Built using Excel with Power Query and PivotTables, this project transforms raw transportation data into actionable insights for better planning and resource allocation.
+This project transforms raw transportation data into dynamic, decision-ready intelligence for better planning and resource allocation.

-Excited to share my latest project: an **interactive Bus Transportation Analysis dashboard built in Excel!**
+Excited to share my latest project: an **automated Bus Transportation Analysis dashboard built in Excel!**
-This project aimed to extract **actionable insights** from transportation data, empowering decision-makers and optimizing operations.
+This project extracts actionable insights from transportation data, enabling decision-makers to make informed decisions and optimize operations.
-Excel is a powerful and versatile tool, capable of transforming raw data into **dynamic, decision-ready insights**.
+Excel, when paired with automation and a solid data model, becomes a powerful tool for real-time decision support.

 ![Transportation Dashboard](./Transportation%20Dashboard%20Screenshot%20.png)